JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-1.md

 ```
 Lets step through the various instructions and see what they do.
 I have linked all of the instruction identifiers below.
 There are many others and can be found in the [Dockerfile Builder Documentation](https://docs.docker.com/engine/reference/builder/)

 The [__FROM__](https://docs.docker.com/engine/reference/builder/#from) is an instruction that initializes a new build stage sets a base image.
 This is the container that will run while we build our image.
 Right now we are consuming the Golang image from Alpine.
 We chose this image because it is lighter and faster than the official Golang image.
-You can find more about Apline Linux and their images from [here](https://www.alpinelinux.org/about/).
+You can find more about Alpine Linux and their images from [here](https://www.alpinelinux.org/about/).
 There are many other images to choose from and they can be found at [Docker Hub](https://hub.docker.com).

 The [__RUN__](https://docs.docker.com/engine/reference/builder/#run) is how we execute a shell command inside the container that we are building from.
 This instruction will execute any commands that are passed to it.